Sinai covenant, offering, sacrifice, Hebrew, par, young bull, calf, oxen, animal sacrifice, blood covenant, new covenant, worship, spirit and truth

 The Creator never really wanted animal sacrifices (Jer 7:22-24, Ps 51:16).
 They were implemented in an effort to atone for Israel’s sin.
 Sin was the problem.
 The sacrifices were a band-aid allowed to cover it.
 They could never do what needed to be done, i.e., eliminate it.

-Verse 11 and 4 both mention “sins” according to most translations.
-However, the original Greek is singular, not plural.
-The reference is not talking about forgiving various sins, but eliminating sin.
-That is the intended purpose of the New Covenant.
+Hebrews 10:1-4 talks of the relationship between sacrifices and sin.
+If sin were eliminated by animal sacrifices, animal sacrifice would no longer be necessary.
+However, animal sacrifice can’t eliminate sins.
+Verse 4 is not talking about forgiving various sins, but eliminating sins.
+That is the intent of ‘aphaireo’ the Greek word behind ‘take away’(vs 4).
+That is also the intention of Hebrews 9:9 and 26 and the intended purpose of the New Covenant.
 That was also the intended purpose of the Creator when He told Israel His covenant at Sinai (Ex 20:20).

 Ps 51:17 “The sacrifices of God are a broken spirit, A broken and a contrite heart––These, O God, You will not despise.”

 Animal sacrifices were never particularly pleasing to the Creator.
 He expects us to set aside our own will and conduct ourselves in accord with His.
 That is the sacrifice that is appropriate.

 Rom 12:1 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.”